Contact Us

 Chief of Staff

-Gina Herron currently serves as Chief of Staff for the Agency for Persons with Disabilities.
+Gina Herron currently serves as the Chief of Staff for the Agency for Persons with Disabilities.
 She brings nearly three years of experience in this role and previously served as the agency’s Director of Legislative Affairs.
 Ms. Herron has spent much of her career engaged in the legislative process, advancing policies that support individuals with disabilities across Florida.
 Her work has also focused on key policy areas such as transportation, education, and economic development.

 In her current role, Ms. Herron provides strategic leadership on agency priorities and helps shape policy efforts that promote independence and opportunity for people with disabilities.
 Her extensive background in legislative affairs has strengthened the agency’s collaboration with state partners and enhanced its ability to respond to evolving community needs.